nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ### Geo-location Service

-* Geo-location service should check allowed hosts in a shared ledger (TPM EK, mobile-SIM).
+* Geo-location service should check approved hosts in a shared ledger (TPM EK, mobile-SIM).

 * Note that the location is a property of H. Other entities on H (e.g., an application) will have to associate with L through proof of residency on H.